wgehner/remote_docker/README.md

       	ln -s /mnt/blockstorage/vol /root/vol

- XXX Here is a video of demo of remote docker IDE.
+ XXX Here is a video of demo of the optional (for hardcore programmers) remote docker IDE.

+### Note: Most should just use the continer to host their webserver.

-# B: Alternative recepie from scratch.
+## B: Alternative recepie from scratch.

 Create Docker host instance with block storage(or NAS, S3)
 Ex: Vultur, Fedora (click 'Block Storage Compatible').